-With London attracting an ever increasing number of international actors, the demand for workshops focused on the specific needs of performers whose first language isn’t English and performers new to the country is continuing to grow.
+With London attracting an ever increasing number of international actors, the demand for workshops focused on the specific needs of performers whose first language isn’t English is continuing to grow.

 In order to answer these questions and more we devised a workshop specifically aimed at “unlocking” the secrets of the London acting scene.

 We run our PASSPORT LONDON workshop every three months at the ACTORS CENTRE in London.
 We can also devise bespoke workshops for universities and drama schools.

 The workshops are also an opportunity for us to meet new actors.

 To book through the Actors Centre, please go to http://actorscentre.co.uk/

 If you’re a drama department and would like to discuss a workshop please contact Deidan Williams at firstname.lastname@example.org